robertorcosta/azure-docs.pt-br/articles/security-center/tutorial-security-incident.md

 ---
-title: Tutorial da Central de Segurança do Azure - Responder a incidentes de segurança | Microsoft Docs
+title: Tutorial de resposta a incidentes – Central de Segurança do Azure
 description: Tutorial da Central de Segurança do Azure - responder a incidentes de segurança
 services: security-center
 documentationcenter: na